akamai/cli-appsec/README.md

-  krs-rules-upgrade                         (Beta) Upgrade the KRS rules in a policy. upgrade-details                           (Beta) Display rules updates. ip-geo-firewall                           (Beta) Display the IP Geo Firewall network lists in a policy
+  krs-rules-upgrade                         (Beta) Upgrade the KRS rules in a policy. upgrade-details                           (Beta) Display rules updates. ip-geo-firewall                           (Beta) Display the IP Geo Firewall network lists in a policy modify-ip-geo-firewall                    (Beta) Update the IP Geo Firewall network lists in a policy

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]